Divorce can be a challenge. Don’t go into it blindly. Hire a skilled Walnut Creek divorce attorney!

 More information about the grounds for an annulment, as well as time limits for filing for an annulment, are available from the California Family Code, sections 2210 et seq.
 Annulments are very uncommon.
 If you ask to have your marriage or domestic partnership annulled, you will have to go to hearing with a judge.
 To file for an annulment, one party must reside in the county where the papers are filed at the time the case is started.
 Again, there is no required length of residency.

 Whether you are the plaintiff or the defendant, it’s important for you to hire a divorce lawyer as soon as possible.
-The lawyer will help you prepare for your case and serve your best interests and that of your family.
+Our San Francisco divorce attorneys will help you prepare for your case and serve your best interests and that of your family.

 You should contact a divorce lawyer to represent you when: